mircoporetti/blog/content/blog/tdd/index.md

 For getting rid of such anemic usage of objects we decided to refactor a bit and as a first step, we wrote some tests for the existing use-cases, inferring the requirements from the existing code and focusing on the input and the output of the problem without caring about every internal class.
-In this way, the first tests became our requirements, and they became our source of feedback for a safe refactoring of the domain logic.
+In this way, the first tests became our requirements, and they were our source of feedback for a safe refactoring of the domain logic.
 Proceeding with the refactoring we added other tests that were useful also for the new design of the code that, of course, can change based on personal experience and knowledge, but we were sure that in any case, it couldn't be that bad! :smile: